uzh-rpg/eds-buildconf/README.md

 Installation
 -------

 1. Make sure that the Ruby interpreter is installed on your machine.
-Rock requires ruby 2.3 or higher, which is provided on Debian and Ubuntu by the ruby2.3 package.
-This is tested with Ruby 2.7 on Ubuntu 20.04.
+[Rock](https://www.rock-robotics.org/) requires ruby 2.3 or higher, which is provided on Debian and Ubuntu by the ruby2.3 package.
+This installation process is tested with Ruby 2.7 on Ubuntu 20.04.

 ```console
 docker@javi$ ruby --version